AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 1. Select **Send**
   ![Adding the Identity Field group](assets/schemas-crm-addIdentityMixin.png)

-Verify that the field group has been added to the schema by checking the UI.
-For bonus points, see if you can figure out how to list the field groups in the schema using the **[!DNL Lookup a specific schema by its unique ID]** call in the [!DNL Postman] collection.
+Verify that the field group has been added to the schema by checking both the API response and in the interface.

 ## Create Offline Purchase Events Schema

 Now let's create a schema based on the **[!UICONTROL XDM ExperienceEvent]** class for Luma's offline purchase data.
 Since you are now getting familiar with the schema editor UI, I will reduce the number of screenshots in the instructions:

-1. Create a schema with the **[!UICONTROL XDM ExperienceEvent]** class named `Luma Offline Purchase Events Schema`
+1. Create a schema with the **[!UICONTROL XDM ExperienceEvent]** class
-1. **[!UICONTROL Commerce Details]** is a standard field group for capturing common order details.
-Go ahead and add it to your schema.
+1. Add the standard field group **[!UICONTROL Commerce Details]** to capture common order details.
 Spend a few minutes exploring the objects inside.
 1. Search for `Luma Identity profile field group`.
 It is not available!
 Remember that field groups are tied to a class, and since we are using a different class for this schema we can't use it.
 We we need to add a new field group for the XDM ExperienceEvent class containing the identity fields.
 Our data type will make that really easy!
 1. Select the **[!UICONTROL Create new field group]** radio button
 1. Enter the **[!UICONTROL Display name]** as `Luma Identity ExperienceEvent field group` and select the **[!UICONTROL Add field groups]** button